Smart Lighting and ClearView corrections and, to some extent, the Selective tone have done most of the brightness and contrast optimization.

 The preset “3- Neutral Colors” causes a 20 point decreases in contrast to soften the image and prepare a more delicate application of the color settings that come next.

-MicroContrast (Structure on Nik collection, Local contrast or Clarity on other software) have densified the micro-details of the image by accentuating transition of tones and colors for an impression of sharpness.
+MicroContrast (Structure on Nik collection, Local Contrast or Clarity on other software) have densified the micro-details of the image by accentuating transition of tones of the neighboring pixels and colors for an impression of sharpness.

-The magic wand offers an optimal solution for the luminance of the highlight zones and is adapted to the performance of the optics.
+* The magic wand offers an optimal solution for the luminance of the highlight zones and its application is adapted to the performance of the optics

-Its effect is attenuated on the faces detected by the “Spot” mode of Smart Lighting.
+* MicroContrast effect is attenuated on the faces detected by the “Spot” mode of Smart Lighting

 Fine Contrast (Texture on other software) is available with the FilmPack Elite plug-in.